 How do I change project settings, such as iteration length?

 Only project owners can change project settings.
 If you are a project owner, click the Settings icon on the Dashboard for the project you want to change.
 You can also access the Settings page from within a project you own by clicking the Settings icon toward the top right of the Sidebar (the Sidebar is always on the left-hand side of the page).

 How do I leave a project?

 You can find the option to leave a project at the bottom of the Project Settings page.
 Alternatively you can click Accounts under your username at the top right of the Tracker page, mouse over the project you no longer need to work with, then click the Leave link.

 Note: You can't leave a project if you're the only owner; you must make someone else an owner of the project first (on the project’s Members page).

 Yes, you can delete projects by mousing over them, then clicking Delete on the Accounts page or by clicking delete toward the bottom of the Project Settings page.
 Only owners of the project, the account owner, or an account admin can delete projects.
 Unlike archived projects, deleted projects are removed and you cannot recover them.

 How do I archive a project, and what does it mean?

-Archiving a project removes it from the Dashboard and other pages, and makes it invisible to all but owners of the project, who will see it only in their list of archived projects.
-None of the project data is lost, and the project can be reactivated at any time.
+Archiving a project removes it from the Dashboard and other pages, and makes it invisible to all but owners of the project, who will only see it in their list of archived projects.
+None of the project data is lost, and the project can be unarchived at any time.

 How can I see my archived projects?